Gabi-Gindoff/PITA-repository/Docs/UserManual.md

 - **Step 3:** When the codespace opens, go to the three horizontal lines, select terminal, new terminal.
 - **Step 4:** Select “continue working in GitHub codespaces”
 - **Step 5:** A drop down menu should appear at the top of your screen, select either option for your codespace (doesn’t matter if you choose 2 or 4 cores).
-- **Step 6:** You can now use the terminal to run the program,fFollow the directions below to run the software.
+- **Step 6:** You can now use the terminal to run the program, follow the directions below to run the software.

 ## How to Run Software
 Copy and paste the following code into the terminal to run the software: